janus-idp/backstage-showcase/e2e-tests/docs/CI.md

 Nightly tests are run to ensure the stability and reliability of our codebase over time.
 These tests are executed on different clusters to cover various environments, including both **RBAC** and **non-RBAC**.

+### Nightly Test Environments

 - **AKS Nightly Tests:** Nightly tests for Azure Kubernetes Service (AKS) run on a dedicated cluster.
 We do not have AKS PR checks; the AKS environment is exclusively used for nightly runs.
 - **IBM Cloud Tests:** All nightly tests for the `main`, `release-1.3`, and `1.2.x` branches run against OpenShift clusters on IBM Cloud.

 ### Additional Nightly Jobs for Main Branch